broadinstitute/workbench-tos/datastore/README.md

 All `TOSResponse` entities must have a `TermsOfService` entity as their ancestor, and all `TermsOfService` entities must have an `Application` entity as their ancestor.

 ## Application
-The `Application` kind does not expect any additional propertie.
+The `Application` kind does not expect any additional properties.
 You may add some; this code does not care.

 The `Application` kind **must** have a user-supplied key that represents the name of the application, ex.
 'FireCloud'.